vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     - Select the disk format and destination datastore
     - Select the network that the appliance connects to

-3. On the **Customize template** page, under **Appliance Security**, set the root password for the appliance VM and optionally uncheck the **Permit Root Login** checkbox.
+3. On the **Customize template** page, expand **Appliance Configuration**.

+    - Set the root password for the appliance VM.
 Setting the root password for the appliance is mandatory.
+    - Optionally uncheck the **Permit Root Login** checkbox.

         **IMPORTANT**: You require SSH access to the vSphere Integrated Containers appliance to perform upgrades.
 You can also use SSH access in exceptional cases that you cannot handle through standard remote management or CLI tools.
 Only use SSH to access the appliance when instructed to do so in the documentation, or under the guidance of VMware GSS.
+    - To use custom certificates to authenticate connections to the vSphere Integrated Containers appliance, optionally paste the content of the appropriate certificate, key, and Certificate Authority (CA) files in the **Appliance TLS Certificate**, **Appliance TLS Certificate Key**, and **Certificate Authority Certificate** text boxes.
+The appliance supports RSA format for TLS private keys.
+To use auto-generated certificates, leave the text boxes blank.
+    - In the **Appliance Configuration Port** text box, optionally change the port on which to publish the vSphere Integrated Containers Getting Started page and the `vic_machine_server` service.

 5. Expand **Networking Properties** and optionally configure a static IP address and fully qualified domain name (FQDN) for the appliance VM.